Skip to main content

 \begin{align*} x^2 + y^2 &= z^2&&\knowl{./knowl/xref/theorem-FTC.html}{\text{Theorem 2.1}}\\ a^2 + b^2 &= c^2&&\text{Section}~\href{section-fundamental-theorem.html}{\text{2}} \end{align*}

 Variations on the above include multiple xml:id as the value of a single ref attribute on an xref, in the form of a comma-separated list.
-In this case, only the numbers are links/knowls and the autonaming attribute is based on the type of the first ref.
+In this case, only the numbers are links/knowls and the type name is based on the type of the first ref.
 Wrapping with brackets (citations) or parentheses (equations) is also controlled by the type of the first ref.
 And the detail attribute for a bibliographic reference is silently ignored.
 So you can do silly things like have a reference to a theorem within a list of equation numbers and there will be no error message.
 Handle with care.
 Spaces after commas in the list will migrate to the output as spaces, so if you don’t have any, you won’t get any.

 The url element may be used to link to a data file, either externally, or internally, if you want to make such an object available to a reader.
 A good example use case is a spreadsheet that might be part of an exercise, or contain data relevant to some discussion.
 First let us suppose the data resides somewhere on the Internet, then just use the complete address.
-Here is one from Microsoft: Sample Excel Spreadsheet
+Here is one from Microsoft: Sample Excel Spreadsheet.

 For a link like the previous one, you might want to provide advice appropriate for your audience about using a context menu to download a file, or how to configure helper/viewer applications.